Reverence (Parkway Drive album): Critical reception

-The album was met with critical acclaim, receiving several highest possible ratings from respectable critics.
+The album received generally positive reviews from music critics.
 AllMusic described the album as a "powerful statement of intent and a hugely cinematic amalgam of heavy metal subgenres", with the band delivering "its most crucial outing to date, one that's both devastating and galvanizing."
 The review also noted the prominent influence of Iron Maiden and Judas Priest on the album's more melodic musical style, and compared Reverence to Metallica's Black Album.
 Already Heard rated the album 5 out of 5 and said: "Reverence could have broken Parkway Drive and torn their mantra to shreds.
 The physical and mental pain that builds up these tracks' foundations could've left them exasperated and drained, but they've persevered and turned despair into the finest album of their career.
 These songs are anthems of struggle, loss, and retribution, destined to turn Parkway into every festival's confirmed headliner."

 Distorted Sound scored the album 9 out of 10 and said: "The fervour on social media around Reverence has certainly been more divisive than before, and it would not be a surprise to see some of those that have followed Parkway Drive from the very beginning to turn their backs on the Australians, but the army of followers who will join in support will far outnumber the deserters.
 The biggest band from Down Under since AC/DC are at the very top of their game and are only going to get better."
 NME likewise praised the album for its more melodic approach, singling out singer Winston McCall's vocal performance for particular praise, and concluded that "Reverence is a record for arenas, and Parkway Drive have finally – and perhaps unexpectedly – become the modern metal band who deserve to fill them."